 Minister of Social Development and Poverty Reduction - Honourable Sheila Malcomson, SDPR.Minister@gov.bc.ca

-Nanaimo Heart Sisters meet with Sheila Malcolmson, BC’s Minister of Social Development and Poverty Reduction, to advocate for local cardiac catheter lab
+Nanaimo Heart Sisters meet with BC’s Minister of Social Development and Poverty Reduction

-(left-right) Minister Malcolmson, Diane Shipclark, Shelley Wallace and Joanne Booth
+(l-r) Minister Sheila Malcolmson, Diane Shipclark, Shelley Wallace and Joanne Booth at the minister’s constituency office in Nanaimo.

 February 4, 2025 - Heart & Stroke report: More people surviving congenital heart disease and living longer